 The research indicated: “Those who self-monitored three or more time per day, and were consistent day after day, were the most successful.
 It seems to be the act of self-monitoring itself that makes the difference — not the time spent or the details included.”

 2 key elements were receiving broad based ‘healthy eating’ education and setting specific goals.
+Check out some of our Healthy Grab and Go Options While on the road.

 What exactly would describe Healthy Eating?